New Brunswick Libraries Data Workshop Series

 - Stata is flexible and allows relatively easy access to programming features.
 It is popular in economics among other areas.
 Copies of the workshop materials, a screencast, and additional Stata resources can be found here: http://libguides.rutgers.edu/content.php?pid=115296&sid=1208427.
 Stata is made available by OIRT via campus license with no additional charge to install for Rutgers users.
 Find it at software.rutgers.edu.

-- SAS is a powerful and long-standing system that handles large data sets well, and is popular in the pharmaceutical industry, among other applications.
+- SAS is a powerful and long-standing system that handles large data sets well, and is popular in the pharmaceutical industry and health sciences, among other applications.
 Copies of the workshop materials, a screencast, and additional SAS resources can be found here: http://libguides.rutgers.edu/content.php?pid=115296&sid=1208423.
 SAS is made available by OIRT at a discounted academic rate, currently $100/academic year.
 Find it at software.rutgers.edu.
 SAS is also available in campus computer labs, online via the SAS University Edition cloud service, and via the Apps server (see below).

 Note: Accessing software via apps.rutgers.edu